cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.5_systems_with_generic_operations/exercise_2.84.md

 > You will need to devise a way to test which of two types is higher in the tower.
 > Do this in a manner that is “compatible” with the rest of the system and will not lead to problems in adding new levels to the tower.

+---

-We associate to each of the types `'integer`, `'rational`, `'real` and `'complex` a “level”, which is the height of this type in the tower of types.
+We assign to each of the types `'integer`, `'rational`, `'real` and `'complex` a “level”, which is the height of this type in the tower of types.
 We use a procedure `get-level` to determine the level of a number.
 For arguments that are not of these four types, the procedure returns `#f` instead.
 ```scheme